PintoGideon/notes/Node.js/Basics.md

 C++ has many features that lets it directly interact with OS directly.

-Javascript has ton of built in labels that trigger Node Features that are a built on C++ to use the computer internals.
+Javascript has ton of built in labels that trigger Node Features that are built on C++ to use the computer internals.

 # Using the http feature of Node to set up an open object